GROWING CULINARY HERBS

 Thyme

-Tarragon - Usually blended with other herbs.
-Use for chicken, eggs, fish dishes, vegetables such as asparagus, leeks, avocado, carrots.
-Thyme - Can be used with meat, poultry stuffing, gravies, soups, egg and cheese dishes, vegetables, and seafood.
+Thyme can be used with meat, poultry stuffing, gravies, soups, egg and cheese dishes, vegetables, and seafood.